ncbi/SSDraw/README.md

 pip install matplotlib
 ```

-SSDraw also requires DSSP to be installed:
+SSDraw also requires DSSP to be installed in order to generate secondary structure annotations:

 ```bash
 conda install -c salilab dssp